FISHWONGY/FISHWONGY.github.io/content/post/20231228_aiwebexbot.md

 I like to build chatbots, because it is fun.

-In the past, I have built chatbots with application like [line](https://github.com/FISHWONGY/line-bot), and [discord](https://github.com/FISHWONGY/discord-bot)
+In the past, I have built chatbots with application like [line](https://github.com/FISHWONGY/line-bot), and [some other different platforms as well](https://github.com/FISHWONGY/chatbot-collections)

 With Generative AI (Gen AI) being the hot topic this year, I have always wanted to build something I am interested in with it.
 During this Christmas break, I finally have the time to sit down and build it 🤓.